 But, where do you start when you aren’t even sure where the problem might arise?

 Liquid testing alone is not enough.
-Comprehensive vape testing must include the analysis of vapour emitted from the device.
+Comprehensive vape testing must include the analysis of vapor emitted from the device.
 It may not yet be part of the mandatory testing required under the Cannabis Act, but that doesn’t make it any less necessary.
-The challenge is, there are a number of variables to consider.

 There are four main challenges when it comes to testing cannabis vape products:

-- Extreme variability in vapour systems and devices
+- Extreme variability in vapor systems and devices.

-- Yields of vapour devices are very small
+- Yields of vapor devices are very small.

 - Is the product performing as designed (i.e. delivering compounds of interest as intended); and